openkfw/open-geodata-model/docs/index.md

 ### Exact locations using the Excel Template (and potentially KML files)

-As outlined above, all project locations should be collected using the Excel template (or a future open-source-based geodata collection tool) provided by KfW, which utilizes predefined categories under the IATI standard and built-in selection methods facilitating clean data entry.
+As outlined above, all project locations should be collected using the above Excel template (or the respective Kobo Toolbox form currenly under development, which will be published in this repository) provided by KfW, which utilizes mostly predefined categories under the IATI standard and built-in selection methods facilitating clean data entry.
+The only difference to the IATI-standard is that the exising IATI list of location types has been expanded to cover all physical and immaterial location types required by international development.
 The geolocation is to be submitted in Excel with the geo-coordinates that can be obtained with a GPS tool. **All coordinates are to be collected using** **WGS 84**[^3] **as the coordinate reference system.** WGS 84 is the de-facto standard for web mapping applications.
 Geo-coordinates are to be provided in the decimal place format 00.00000 in the order LONG, LAT (using at least 5 digits after the separator).
 [^3]: World Geodetic System 1984 (https://support.virtual-surveyor.com/en/support/solutions/articles/1000261351-what-is-wgs84\)

 -   **For point locations** like buildings, filling out the exact GPS point location in the Excel template is sufficient.
 We estimate that about 90% of all project locations are point locations.

--   **For line and polygon geometries,** the gateway GPS point location is stored in Excel.
-In this case, geometry data should be supplied additionally in KML[^2] format separately for each project location.
-For multiple line or polygon locations, multiple KML files have to be submitted.
-A single KML file can, however, contain a single geometry (e.g., a road) or multiple geometries (e.g., multiple agricultural plots) that are linked to the gateway location collected in Excel.
+**For line and polygon geometries,** please provide additional geoinformation in the KML format, e.g. for lines or polygons (e.g. in the case your location covers a forest area or an administrative unit like a district as a whole).
+The gateway GPS point location is stored in Excel/Kobo.
 Multiple KML files should be submitted to KfW as .zip or .tar container.
-The data collector must ensure that the KfW staff responsible for uploading the data into the GeoApp are able to connect single KML files with project locations to the gateway points in Excel.
-To do so, the data collectors need to use the unique identifier given in the Excel template (column "Unique ID") together with the respective location name, separated by an underscore character "\_" as filename for the KML data.
+The data collector must ensure that the KfW staff responsible for uploading the data into the GeoApp are able to connect single KML files with project locations to the gateway points in Excel/Kobo.
+In the section ‘Location data’, under ‘Latitude’ and ‘Longitude’, fill in the coordinates of the locations centroid.
+Provide the information of the additional columns in this section.
+For each row entry with additional geolocation, indicate the filename of the KML file in which the associated geometry is stored.
 An example of such a KML filename is "00345_Ouagadougou.kml".
+The column `Primary Key` is used to associate an activity described in the excel sheet with its corresponding geolocation.
+It is very important this field is filled correctly.
+For each distinct location the primary key is equivalent both in the excel sheet and the associated KML file.
+Use whole numbers (integers) to construct the primary key.
+Similar to point locations, make sure that the geoinformation is delivered in unprojected coordinates on the WGS84 reference ellipsoid in the order LAT,LONG ("EPSG:4326").
-We follow this two-step approach for line and polygon geodata to ensure that all relevant metadata is collected in a clean way in Excel while still being able to submit relevant geometry information in a common geo-standard.
+We follow this two-step approach for line and polygon geodata to ensure that all relevant metadata is collected in a clean way in Excel (or Kobo) while still being able to submit relevant geometry information in a common geo-standard.
 It is strongly encouraged to submit additional geometry information in KML for locations larger than 1000 m (line) or 500 m2 (shapes) wherever possible, to enable KfW to see the spatial delimitation of our projects (e.g., a transmission line or the boundaries of a protected area). **KML files are also to be submitted using** **WGS 84 as the coordinate reference system.** The WG S84 datum is also used by OpenStreetMaps and Google Maps.
 The complete specification for OGC KML can be found [here](http://www.opengeospatial.org/standards/kml/).

 It is strongly encouraged to check the data before submission in GIS software, such as QGIS or Google Earth Pro.
-This reduces the need to go back and forth between the responsible project managers and the projects.
+This reduces the need to go back and forth between the responsible KfW counterparts and the project staff.

-### Approximate locations using Excel Template and GADM standard
+### Approximate (admin unit) locations using Excel Template and GADM standard

-Approximate project locations should be collected by referencing the respective administrative unit on the lowest administrative scale available in the GADM standard.
+Approximate (admin unit) project locations should be collected by referencing the respective administrative unit on the lowest administrative scale available in the GADM standard.
 GADM differentiates up to seven different levels, although for many developing countries, only three or four levels have yet been defined.
 Here are the most commonly available administrative unit levels:

 -   level 0 (shape of the national boundary)